Content Map Terms

 For more information about HPV see HealthLinkBC File #101a Human Papillomavirus (HPV) Infection and Genital Warts.
 For information on other HPV vaccine programs in B.C., visit ImmunizeBC - HPV (Human Papillomavirus).

-• A Pap test.
 This test looks for changes in the cells of the cervix.
-Some kinds of cell changes can lead to cancer.
+Some of these cell changes could lead to cancer.
 Most cervical cancer screening programs use Pap tests to screen for cervical cancer.

-• A human papillomavirus (HPV) test.
-The HPV test looks for certain high-risk viruses that can cause cervical cancer.
+This test looks for the HPV virus.
+Some high-risk types of HPV can cause cell changes that could lead to cervical cancer.
 This test may not be available in all areas or covered by all provincial health plans.

 Who should be screened?

-Talk with your doctor about cervical cancer screening.
-Guidelines for when to start having Pap tests and how to often have them vary from province to province.
+Most cervical cancer screening programs use Pap tests to screen for cervical cancer.
+Guidelines for when to start having Pap tests and how often to have them vary from province to province.
 Your doctor can help you find a cervical cancer screening program in your area.

-• If you are age 70 or older, and have had 3 negative Pap tests results in a row in the last 10 years, screening is no longer needed.
+If you are in this age group and have had 3 negative Pap tests results in a row in the last 10 years, screening is no longer needed.
 If you haven't had regular screenings, continue getting tested until you have 3 negative test results.

 References